SaiSrikar0/Ingreedy-1.1/README.md

 - **Backend**: Python with FastAPI
 - **Frontend**: HTML, CSS, JavaScript
 - **Machine Learning**: scikit-learn for K-means and Hierarchical clustering
-- **API**: Spoonacular API for recipe data
+- **API**: Spoonacular API for recipe data (with local fallback)
 - **Data Processing**: Pandas for data manipulation
+- **Text Processing**: NLTK and fuzzywuzzy for natural language processing

 ## How It Works

 1. **Ingredient Extraction**: The system extracts ingredients from your messages
+2. **Natural Language Processing**: Understands queries like "What can I make with eggs and potatoes?"
-2. **K-means Clustering**: Finds recipes with exact or nearest matching ingredients
+3. **K-means Clustering**: Finds recipes with exact or nearest matching ingredients
-3. **Hierarchical Clustering**: Falls back to this if K-means can't find a good match
+4. **Hierarchical Clustering**: Falls back to this if K-means can't find a good match
-4. **Recipe Recommendation**: Returns the best matching recipes based on your ingredients
+5. **Recipe Recommendation**: Returns the best matching recipes based on your ingredients

 ## Getting Started